yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 should read the documentation for your specific router model.

 /!\ '''We strongly suggest you also read [:OpenWrtDocs/Troubleshooting] before installing'''

-/!\ '''The jffs2 versions of  may take several minutes for the first bootup and will require a reboot before being usable'''

 == General instructions (router specific instructions later) ==